Ian Young (academic): Research and career

+Australian National University

-Young's period as Vice-Chancellor of the Australian National University was often controversial.
+Young's period as vice-chancellor of the Australian National University has been called controversial.
 Internally, Young set out to restructure the finances and administrative structures of the institution, a process which required financial restraint and a voluntary early retirement scheme in 2014.
-Externally, Young became Chair of the Group of Eight in 2014, a time when the Australian Government proposed the deregulation of Australia's university system.
+Externally, Young became chair of the Group of Eight in 2014, a time when the Australian Government proposed the deregulation of Australia's university system.
 The Group of Eight became a strong supporter of this policy and hence Young was a public advocate.
 Ultimately, the controversial proposal was unable to pass the Australian Senate and hence did not come into effect.

-Young also expanded philanthropy at ANU and in 2012, alumnus Graham Tuckwell donated AUD 50 million to the university, this amount increasing to AUD 100 million in 2016.
-At the time, this was the largest philanthropic donation ever received by an Australian university.
-When Young retired from ANU in 2016, the university was ranked 19 in the world, the highest ranking ever achieved by an Australian university and he had put in place a major capital program to transform the built infrastructure of the ANU campus.

 Business activities

 Outside of his university research roles, Young is also involved in business activities.
-He is the President and CEO of Conviro, President of CloudCampus and Director of VERNet.
-He is also the Director of International Centre for Democratic Partnerships, a member of the Questacon Advisory Council and Chair Advisory Board of Cluey.
+He is the President and CEO of Conviro, President of CloudCampus and Chair of the Board of VERNet.